mdcao/npAnalysis/README.rst

 * If you want to emulate the timing of your sequenced data, first convert the data to fastq format and extract the timing information (make sure parameter -time is turned on)::

-   jsa.np.f5reader -folder <downloads> -fail -number -stat -time -out dataT.fastq
+   jsa.np.npreader -folder <downloads> -fail -number -stat -time -out dataT.fastq

 Next sort the reads in the order they were generated::